napari/napari/docs/GOVERNANCE.md

 nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.

-The napari steering council may be contacted at XXXXXXXX.
+The napari steering committee may be contacted at `napari-steering-committee@googlegroups.com`.

 # Decision Making Process

 Decisions about the future of the project are made through discussion with all members of the community.
-All non-sensitive project management discussion takes place on the project XXXXXX and the [issue tracker](https://github.com/napari/napari/issues) Occasionally, sensitive discussion may occur on a private XXXXXXX.
+All non-sensitive project management discussion takes place on the [issue tracker](https://github.com/napari/napari/issues) and project [zulip](https://napari.zulipchat.com/) community chat channel.
+Occasionally, sensitive discussion may occur on a private core developer mailing list `napari-core-devs@googlegroups.com` or private chat channel.

 Decisions should be made in accordance with the [mission, vision and values](VALUES.md) of the napari project.